Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 researcher Latanya Sweeney quickly reidentified the hospital records of the then Governor William Weld using nothing more than state voter records about residence and date of birth [@sweeney2001computational].
-In 2006, the release of supposedly deidentified web search data by AOL resulted in two *New York Times* reports being able to reidentify a customer simply from her browsing habits [@barbaro2006face].
+In 2006, the release of supposedly de-identified web search data by AOL resulted in two *New York Times* reports being able to reidentify a customer simply from her browsing habits [@barbaro2006face].
 And in 2012, statisticians at the department store, Target, used a young